-Parents/Guardians who want their children to attend aa JCSS school other than the one for which they are zoned may apply for a change through the process established by Georgia House Bill 251, Public School Choice Framework.
+Parents/Guardians who live in Jackson County and want their children to attend aa JCSS school other than the one for which the family’s residence is zoned may apply for a change through the process established by Georgia House Bill 251, Public School Choice Framework.

 HB251, passed in 2009, allows a JCSS student to enroll in a school outside the defined attendance zone as long as the requested school has space available after all its assigned students have been enrolled.
 The student may then continue at that school through all the grades offered there (i.e., elementary, middle or high school), but another application must be made when the student advances to the next level.
 The parent/guardian is responsible for all the costs associated with transporting the student to and from the out-of-zone school.